Using JHipster in production

 Executing the JAR file without an application server

-Instead of deploying to an application server, many people find it easier to just have an executable JAR file.
+Instead of deploying to an application server, many people find it easier to have a single executable JAR file.

 With the JAR file generated in the previous step, you can run it in “production” mode by typing (on Mac OS X or Linux):

 If you are on Windows, use:

 java -jar jhipster-0.0.1-SNAPSHOT.jar

 Please note that this JAR file uses the profile we selected when building it.
 As it was built using the

 prod file in the previous section, it will therefore run with the

 Running the application in a Docker container

-JHipster has first-class support for Docker: it is very easy to bundle your executable JAR file in a Docker image, and run it inside Docker.
+JHipster has first-class support for Docker: it bundles your executable JAR file in a Docker image, and run it inside Docker.

 To learn how to package your application with Docker, please read our Docker Compose documentation.